 If you spot a bird that you think might be injured, don’t pick it up immediately.
 Try to assess what kind of injury the bird has and if it is still able to fly.

-If you feel the bird still needs aid consider whether you are able to safely catch the bird yourself or if you will be at risk of injuring yourself or the bird further.
-If in doubt contact professionals such as the RSPCA of Scottish SPCA for advice or assistance.
+If you feel the bird still needs help, consider whether you’re able to safely catch the bird yourself, or if you risk injuring yourself or the bird further.
+If in doubt contact professionals such as the RSPCA or Scottish SPCA for advice or assistance.

-If you feel confident in your ability to catch an injured bird use the advise below to do so;
+If you feel confident in your ability to catch an injured bird use the advice below to do so;